 Students enrolled in an online master's program at the Whitman School of Management are charged tuition on a per-credit-hour basis.
-The current rate of tuition for the 2016-2017 academic year is $1,443 per credit.
-This rate begins with the July 2016 cohort.
+The current rate of tuition for the 2020-2021 academic year is $1,683 per credit.
+This rate begins with the July 2020 cohort.
 The number of credits that you are required to complete depends on your program.

 |Program||Credits Required||Estimated Tuition Cost|

-Whitman does not charge online students fees typically associated with on-campus programs such as health fees.
-Textbook, travel, and housing costs are each student’s responsibility in addition to a one time technology fee.
+Whitman does not charge online students fees typically associated with on-campus programs, such as health fees.
+Textbook, travel, and housing costs are each student’s responsibility, in addition to a one-time technology fee.

-Payment arrangements for tuition and fees are required at the time of registration each semester.
+Payment arrangements for tuition and fees are required at the time of registration each term.
 Syracuse University offers direct billing or deferred billing for students sponsored by select companies.
 Payment plans are available to those students who are financially responsible for their education.

-- Federal Direct Unsubsidized Loans Students are potentially eligible to receive up to $20,500 in Direct Unsubsidized Loans per academic year, regardless of personal or spousal income.
+- Federal Direct Unsubsidized Loans: Students are potentially eligible to receive up to $20,500 in Direct Unsubsidized Loans per academic year, regardless of personal or spousal income.